 Addiction is a difficult disease to have, as there is no cure for it and the symptoms can be deadly.
-When someone is addicted to drugs or alcohol and wants to stop to get clean, the very idea of going to treatment can be frighteningly overwhelming.
+When someone has an addiction to drugs or alcohol and wants to stop getting clean, the very idea of going to treatment can be frighteningly overwhelming.
 It is normal for addicts and alcoholics to feel this way prior to going to treatment, but once they are there, they will start on a journey to transform their lives for the better.
-That transformation is rooted in the therapy that they participate in.
+That transformation roots in the therapy that they participate in.

 All levels of addiction treatment, ranging from residential treatment to outpatient treatment, offer a number of different types of therapy.
 The most common form of therapy offered is individual therapy, where the patient will work one-on-one with a therapist to identify and address their own personal issues as they relate to addiction.
-Other therapies can be built into a patient’s treatment plan, too, including behavioral therapy, trauma treatment, and motivational interviewing.
+A patient’s treatment plan can have other therapies, including behavioral therapy, trauma treatment, and motivational interviewing.
 But, arguably the most important form of therapy next to individual therapy is group therapy.